Esri/offline-editor-js/doc/howtouseofmbasic.md

 Typically you should only need to call this method once for each online/offline cycle.
 However, resync attempts won't always happen perfectliy.
 In your code, if there are errors or the library fails to sync for some reason then the best practice is to evaluate any error messages, recheck the online/offline status and recheck the contents of the edits database.

-If there was a an failure and/or errors, it's a good idea to reevaluate the edits that remain in the database because some edits may have been synced and others may still be pending.
+If there was a failure and/or errors, it's a good idea to reevaluate the edits that remain in the database because some edits may have been synced and others may still be pending.
 Only then, and depending on the error message, should the app try to `goOnline()` again.

 ####OfflineEditBasic.getOnlineStatus()
 Within your application you can manually check online status and then update your user interface.
 By using a switch/case statement you can check against three enums that indicate if the library thinks it is offline, online or in the process of reconnecting.